 - Thermoelectric Generators

 The alkali metals used in high-temperature heat pipes are extremely reactive to water or air, so achieving purity and containment is of the utmost importance.
-The ACT facility is one of the few commercial facilities set up to safely handle the construction of these types of heat pipes.
-We have the dedicated lab space, safety measures, and experienced personnel to make and deliver properly sealed vessels that will safely operate for a long lifetime.
+The ACT facility is one of the few commercial facilities set up to safely handle the construction of these unique heat pipes.
+ACT has a dedicated lab space, trusted safety measures, and experienced personnel to make and deliver properly sealed vessels that will safely operate and have a long life.

 ACT engineers and technicians are able to draw on the experience gained from the company’s work with NASA on the Kilopower project starting in 2015, to deliver both alkali metal and titanium-water heat pipes to support NASA’s investigation into using small fission reactors for future space transportation and surface power applications.